Argonriel/Argonriel/README.md

 - 🔭 I’m currently working on my pages
 - 🌱 I’m currently learning c++ and python
 - 👯 I’m looking to collaborate on ... well, not yet
-- 🤔 I’m looking for help with ...?
+- 🤔 I’m looking for help with real analysis
-- 💬 Ask me about cats!!
+- 💬 Ask me about cats, chess, IDV
-- 📫 How to reach me: liweijiayi@hotmail.com
+- 📫 How to reach me: jiayi2024@ucla.edu
 - 😄 Pronouns: she/her